 Vapor Barrier Packaging Solutions

-The common barrier material (among many) used by the Government is MIL-PRF-131.
-The desiccant used is activated clay conforming to the specification MIL-D-3464.
+The most common barrier material (among many) used by the government is MIL-PRF-131.
+The desiccant used is activated clay conforming to MIL-D-3464.
 A humidity indicator card can be placed inside the barrier bag so that the condition of the item and the desiccant can be checked upon opening.
 Humidity indicator plugs that project through the barrier material are also available and allow for checking the humidity inside the barrier bag without actually opening it.

 We carefully select the materials used for each shipment based on the item’s requirements.
 This may include:

 - Hard shell cases

 - Vapor barrier (Note: The use of moisture vapor barriers and desiccant are currently denoted in MIL-STD-2073 under Method of Preservation by the codes 50, 51, 52, 53, 54, and 55.)

 With over 65 brick-and-mortar locations across the country leveraging the best technology to provide worldwide support and logistics, Craters & Freighters has become a national powerhouse with local accountability.

 Tell us about your packaging, crating, and or shipping requirements, and we'll reply promptly with a figure you can use in your planning.